fhunleth/embedded-elixir/content/post/2019-01-18-nerves-at-home-desk-controller.md

 The keypad connects to the desk controller via a RJ45 jack and looks like a typical ethernet cable with an 8-wire pinout.
-So I took apart to see what the connector looked like for those 8 wires and was pleasently surprised.
+So I took apart to see what the connector looked like for those 8 wires and was pleasantly surprised.
 The wires were clearly colored and the PCB had a label for each one so I was able to immediately identify `5V`, `GND`, and `G1`.
 The other wire labels were mostly covered by the connector, but I was able to make out `T`, `R`, and `G0` as well.

 ![desk_keypad_internals](/images/2019-01-18/desk_keypad_internals.jpg)

 So I set out with a multimeter to map out the wires as best I could. `T`/`R` were most likely short for `Tx`/`Rx` and would be the communication with the controller, so I skipped those for now.
 Here's the final pinout I came up with:

 ![desk_keypad_pinout](/images/2019-01-18/desk_keypad_pinout.png)